jmonlong/manu-vggafannot/manuscript.md

 ## Abstract {.page_break_before}

 The current reference genome is the backbone of diverse and rich annotations.
+Simple text formats, like VCF or BED, have been widely adopted and helped this critical exchange of genomic information.
 To enable similar enrichment of a pangenome reference, there is a dire need for tools and formats for pangenomic annotation.
-Simple text formats, like VCF or BED, have been widely adopted and helped this critical exchange of genomic information.
-The Graph Alignment Format (GAF) text format, which was proposed to represent alignments, could be used to represent any type of annotation in a pangenome graph.
+The Graph Alignment Format (GAF) is a text format, tab-delimitted like BED/VCF files, which was proposed to represent alignments
+While tt could be used to represent any type of annotation in a pangenome graph, there is no tools to query them efficiently.
-Here I review how some features of the `vg` ecosystem can already provide indexing, querying, and visualization capabilities for annotations represented as paths.

-We developed efficient sorting, indexing and querying for GAF files.
+Here, we present extension to vg and HTSlib that provide efficient sorting, indexing and querying for GAF files.
-This approach can for example extract annotations overlapping a subgraph quickly.
+With this approach, annotations overlapping a subgraph can be extracted quickly.
-Alignments are currently sorted based on the covered node IDs, similar to the approach for sorting read alignments in the GAM format, a binary format used previously by the `vg` toolkit.
-To index the bgzipped GAF file, we extended HTSlib/tabix to work with the GAF format.
+Paths are sorted based on the IDs of traversed nodes, compressed with BGZIP, and indexed with HTSlib/tabix that we extended to work with the GAF format.
-Second, `vg annotate` was recently updated to better produce graph annotations as paths, starting from annotation files relative to linear references.
+In addition, we updated `vg annotate` to better produce graph annotations as paths, starting from annotation files relative to linear references.
-More precisely, it can to take annotations in BED or GFF3 files, written relative to reference paths or haplotypes, and produce GAF files representing the equivalent paths through the pangenome.
+More precisely, it can to take annotations in BED or GFF3 files, written relative to reference paths or haplotypes, and produce GAF files representing their paths through the pangenome.

 To showcase these commands, we projected annotations for all haplotypes in the latest draft human pangenome (HPRC v1.1 GRCh38-based Minigraph-Cactus pangenome).
 This included genes, segmental duplications, tandem repeats and repeats annotations.